 Some accounts may also require you to maintain a minimum daily balance.
 So be sure to review any terms regarding the minimum account balance as you consider your options.

 Many banks offer the ability to apply for an account online or in person.
-And there are pros and cons to each.
+There are pros and cons to each.

-No matter how you choose to open your account, the process will go more smoothly if you have all the necessary information ready.
+No matter how you choose to open your account, you should have all the necessary information ready.

 Effective money management is essential for any small business.
-And a business bank account is a good idea for all business owners.
+A business bank account is a good idea for all business owners.

-If you’re a partnership or corporation, you may be required to have a business bank account.
-If you’re a sole proprietor, you may not be required to have a separate account.
+If you’re a proprietary limited company, private proprietary company or corporation, you’re required to have a business bank account.
+If you’re a sole trader, you’re not required to have a separate account.
 But you may open one to help you keep business and personal expenses separate and manage your funds more easily.

-In general, it’s a good step to open a business bank account as soon as you start handling business transactions.
+In general, you should open a business bank account as soon as you start handling business transactions.
 But before you do, make sure you choose the right account type for your business.
 Do your research to find the right financial institution, and get all the necessary documentation in order.
 You’ll be banking like a pro in no time.